 - generating and pursuing new leads,

-- building relationships with current and potential partners across the country and supporting their campus programs (you’ll spend a lot of time on the phone).
+- building relationships with current and potential partners across the country and supporting their campus programs (you’ll spend a lot of time on the phone), and

-This internship is located in Brooklyn, includes a stipend, and runs from early June to mid-August, 2016.
-Candidates should email a resume and cover letter, addressed to Mike, at email@example.com with the subject line “Will intern for democracy” to begin the application process.
+This paid internship is located in Brooklyn and runs from early June to mid-August, 2017.
+Candidates should email a resume and cover letter, addressed to Emily, to firstname.lastname@example.org with the subject line “Will intern for democracy” to begin the application process.
 In your email, be sure to reference that you’re applying for the TurboVote Summer Associate listing.

 We are inspired by the idea of building an awesome and truly diverse team, so we strongly encourage applicants of all races, colors, political party associations, religions (or lack thereof), national origins, sexual orientations, genders, sexes, ages, abilities, and branches of military service.